-Participation: All players, regardless of skill or athletic ability, should be included equally and made to feel that he/she is an equal part of the team.
+Participation: All players, regardless of skill or athletic ability, should be included equally and made to feel that they are an equal part of the team.
 During games, all players should play at least 50% of the game time, and coaches should do their absolute best to ensure equal playing time for all.

-Measuring Success: Although not the main focus, players at this age will start to more equate success to game results.
-It is important to balance this competitiveness with sportsmanship, a good attitude and demeanor on the field, the players learning and understanding of what you are teaching, as well as how many of them return to play soccer the following season.
+Measuring Success: Do NOT try to measure your success based on the results of your games, but by the attitude and demeanor of the players on the field, their learning and understanding of what you are teaching, as well as how many of them return to play soccer the following season.
+In fact, the Hoover Soccer Club is not concerned with results, and there is no declared winner or standings within the league.